-Caritas highlights the grass roots voice of environmental change and advocates for policy and action that will provide justice for the present and future generations.
+Caritas highlights grass roots voices on environmental change and advocates for policy and action that will provide justice for present and future generations.

 "Nature cannot be regarded as something separate from ourselves or as a mere setting in which we live"

 Environmental degradation impacts the world’s poorest and most vulnerable communities.
 In solidarity with the poor and the Earth, we take their stories, concerns and solution to decision-makers, to protect our common home.

 Take action to protect our common home

 The global Catholic online petition “Healthy Planet, Healthy People” is seeking signatures ahead of United Nations conferences on biodiversity and climate change.
 This petition urges world leaders to tackle the climate emergency and biodiversity crisis together and promote global action to support those most affected.
 Sign the Global Petition here.
 Caritas is also promoting two petitions seeking bans on seabed mining in New Zealand and globally.
 Read more here.